digi2600/comfyui.workflow-Full-Image-Works/README.md

 </ul><br><br>

 👉Video<br>
-A small workflow that I added and changed a few thing to make it where I  could dynamicly just add the image I made through the workflow (it just saves me the time of saveing and swapping)
+A small workflow that I added and changed a few things to make it where I  could dynamically just add the image I made through the workflow (it just saves me the time of saving files and swapping workflows)
 <ul>
    <li> test </li>
 </ul><br><br>